AslihanYoldas/flutter_to_do_v2/README.md

 ```

 ## Screenshots
+### Login page
+- You can create new user
+- You can login to your existing account
+- You can make your password invisible/visible by pressing the eye icon

 <img src="screen_shots/login_page.jpeg" alt="login_page" width="200"/>
 <img src="screen_shots/create_user.jpeg" alt="create_user" width="200"/>

+### Main Page
+- You can change which source you want to store your data locally or remote on bottom navigation bar
+- You can add new tasks by pressing the "+" button
+- In new task widget you can add title, description and category (work,personal,other) to your task
+- You can delete your task by pressing long
+- You can update your task by pressing the pencil icon on your task
+- You can log out by pressing exit icon on the bar at the top right position

 <img src="screen_shots/firebase_main_page.jpeg" alt="firebase_main_page" width="200"/>
 <img src="screen_shots/sql_main_page.jpeg" alt="sql_main_page" width="200"/>
 <img src="screen_shots/new_task.jpeg" alt="new_task" width="200"/>